Jackson’s 3 TD runs lead No. 21 Oklahoma St past Texas Tech

 Hubbard was out with a right ankle injury.
 The redshirt junior was introduced with the seniors on Senior Day.
 He walked onto the field during a pregame ceremony wearing his jersey without pads and a medical boot on the injured leg.
 Brown also has been fighting through injuries.

+Still, the Cowboys ran for a season-high 317 yards, bouncing back nicely from a disappointing loss to rival Oklahoma.

-Spencer Sanders passed for 222 yards and ran for 78, and Tylan Wallace caught seven passes for 129 yards and a score for Oklahoma State (6-2, 5-2 Big 12), which remained in the running for a spot in the Big 12 title game.
+Spencer Sanders passed for 222 yards and ran for 78 for Oklahoma State (6-2, 5-2), which remained in the running for a spot in the Big 12 title game.
+Tylan Wallace caught seven passes for 129 yards and a score.

+Alan Bowman passed for 384 yards and three touchdowns for Texas Tech.
+Erik Ezukanma caught seven passes for 183 yards and two touchdowns, and SaRodorick Thompson ran for 133 yards and two scores.

+Texas Tech coach Matt Wells said the Cowboys had looked vulnerable to an onside kick in the first half, and the Red Raiders had been practicing against the look the Cowboys showed in the third quarter.

+“We made the decision at halftime, we come out and we score and we take the lead, that’s the best time to try to do it,” he said.
+“We just didn’t execute it well.”

-Later in the quarter, Oklahoma State’s Tre Sterling had a 61-yard interception return to put the Cowboys up 34-24.
-After Tech’s Xavier White bounced off a would-be tackler and went 70 yards for a touchdown, Oklahoma State came right back when Wallace hauled in a 27-yard TD pass for a 41-31 lead.
+Later in the quarter, Tre Sterling had a 61-yard interception return to put the Cowboys up 34-24.
+After Tech’s Xavier White bounced off a would-be tackler and went 70 yards for a touchdown, Oklahoma State countered with Wallace’s 27-yard TD reception for a 41-31 lead.

 In all, five touchdowns were scored during a 5:53 stretch in the third quarter.

-Bowman threw a 31-yard touchdown pass to Loic Fouonji with 1:51 remaining in the fourth quarter to cut Oklahoma State’s lead to 50-44, but the Red Raiders’ onside kick went out of bounds and the Cowboys ran out the clock.
+Bowman threw a 31-yard touchdown pass to Loic Fouonji with 1:51 remaining in the fourth quarter to cut Oklahoma State’s lead to 50-44, but the Red Raiders’ onside kick went out of bounds.

+“It’s like being in a title fight — you’re going to take a blow and you have to give one back,” Oklahoma State coach Mike Gundy said.
+“You just try to hang on long enough so you can get the last one.
+Our guys found a way to come out in the end, which I was proud of them for playing well down the stretch.”

 THE TAKEAWAY

-Texas Tech: The Red Raiders are a few less mistakes away from being a good team.
+Texas Tech: A handful of mistakes by the Red Raiders proved costly.
 They gained more yards against the Cowboys than Oklahoma did, but Oklahoma State took advantage of Tech’s mistakes.

 Oklahoma State: The Cowboys proved they could still win games the old-fashioned Big 12 way, with points coming in bunches on both sides.
-Oklahoma State had relied on its defense for much of the season, but this time, the offense kept up and carried the load.
+Oklahoma State had relied on its defense for much of the season, but this time, the offense carried the load.

 UP NEXT